Rugrats Logo

 Rugrats: Brand overview

 The Rugrats media franchise is best known for its first animated series, which premiered in 1991.
 This is a comedy adventure show about the lives of young children who constantly find themselves in difficult situations.
-The broadcast was conducted until 2004 on the Nickelodeon TV channel.
+The broadcast ran on Nickelodeon until 2004.
 There were over 170 episodes in total.
-They were all filmed by Klasky Csupo, Inc. Based on the series, several full-length cartoons were created, as well as comics, video games, and books of the same name.
+They were all produced by Klasky Csupo, Inc. Based on the series, several full-length cartoons, comics, video games, and books were created.
 Now comes the continuation of Rugrats with 3D animation.

 Paul Germain, Arlene Klasky, and Gábor Csupó produced an animated series about babies for the Nickelodeon cable network.
 They were assisted in character development by Peter Chung.
 In his opinion, the children were not “cute” but very “strange.”
-The biggest resonance was caused by the girl Angelica – the main antagonist.
-Paul Germain made her look like a bully from his childhood memories.
-The cartoon’s creators often argued about her: Arlene Klasky condemned the behavior of Angelica and did not want her to act so cruelly.
+The biggest resonance was caused by the girl Angelica, the main antagonist.
+Paul Germain portrayed her as a bully, based on his childhood memories.
+The cartoon’s creators often argued about her: Arlene Klasky condemned Angelica’s behavior and did not want her to act so cruelly.

 The trio began work on Rugrats in 1989.
 The pilot episode was completed in 1990.
 The customers liked it, so they signed a contract to buy the content.
 When enough episodes had accumulated, Nickelodeon aired the first season.